gitcd-io/website/content/pages/en/cli.rst

 Testing a feature
 -----------------
 You might have a testing environment or want to run some integration test on a shared or common branch without the need to push out your feature with the next release.
-Therfore you cant merge it into the master.
-Thats exactly why the git-cd test command exists.
+Therefore you can't merge it into the master.
+That's exactly why the git-cd test command exists.
 You might even have some dedicated tester checking the new feature on this specific branch.
-So to merge your new feature into your testing branch you call this command, if you dont pass a branch name, your current feature branch will be merged.
+So to merge your new feature into your testing branch you call this command, if you don't pass a branch name, your current feature branch will be merged.

 .. code-block:: bash

     git-cd test <branchname>

 .. container:: responsive-image